bunq/doc/DESCRIPTION.md

 ## <span id="topic-oauth-what-can-my-apps-do-with-oauth">What can my apps do with OAuth?</span>

 We decided to launch OAuth with a default permission that allows you to perform the following actions:
-- Read only access to the Monetary Accounts.
+- read and create Monetary Accounts;
-- Read access to Payments & Transactions.
+- read Payments & Transactions;
-- Create new Payments, but only between Monetary Accounts belonging to the same user.
+- create Payments between Monetary Accounts of the same user;
-- Create new Draft-Payments (the user will need to approve the payment using the bunq app).
+- create Draft-Payments (the user will need to approve the payment using the bunq app);
-- Change the primary monetary to which a Card is linked to.
+- assign a Monetary account to a Card;
+- read, create and manage Cards;
+- read and create Request-Inquiries
-- Read only access to Request-Inquiries and Request-Responses.
+- read Request-Responses.

 ## <span id="topic-oauth-authorization-request">Authorization request</span>